F5Networks/terraform-provider-bigip/docs/userguide/revision_history.rst

         - Description
         - Date

+      * - 1.5.1
+        - Updated the documentation with the following changes: |br| • Updating version tables.
+        - 07-02-21

       * - 1.5
         - Updated the documentation with the following changes: |br| • Added new section: :ref:`big-ip-modules`
         - 01-20-21